-All trustees give their time voluntarily and received no benefits from the charity.
+All members of the Management Committee give their time voluntarily and received no benefits from the charity.
 Any expenses reclaimed from the charity are set out in note 7 to the accounts.

 Due to the nature charity's work inevitably focuses upon young people.
 The Management Committee seeks to ensure that the needs of this group are appropriately reflected through the diversity of the trustee body.
 To enhance the potential pool of trustees, the charity has, sought to identify new trustees who would be willing to become members of the centre and use their own experience to assist the charity.